cosc2336-ds-alg/assg09/README.md

    current class semester and section.
 2. Clone the repository using the SSH URL to your local class DevBox development environment.
-Make sure to open the cloned folder and restart inside of the correct Dev Container.
+Make sure to open the cloned folder and restart inside of the Dev Container.
-3. Confirm that the project builds and runs, though no tests will be defined or run initially.
+3. Confirm that the project builds and runs, for this assignment a few tests will be enabled and running on the initial clone of the project.
 If the project does not build on the first checkout, please inform the instructor.
 4. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
 Also make